sean-galloway/sql-challenge/README.md

 ![Database Diagram](Images/Diagram.png)
 ## Data Engineering
 1. Use the information you have to create a table [schema](./Images/Diagram.png) for each of the six CSV files, specifying data types, primary keys, foreign keys, and other constraints.
 2. Import each CSV file into the corresponding SQL table.
+Import in this order:
+   1. titles
+   2. departments
+   3. employees
+   4. salaries
+   5. dept_emp
+   6. dep_manager
 #### Data Analysis

 Once you have a complete database, do the following: